How Does Art Enhance Architecture

 Art on a canvas holds the artist’s soul, whereas architecture brings life to the soul in reality.
 The difference between art and architecture is how they defy functional needs.
 However, art can also find its place in architecture without interrupting its structural flow.
 Places where art becomes an ornamental or focal element, are also examples of art-enhancing architecture.

 Even though the debate over architecture being art is never-ending, it’s inevitable to ignore the artistic aspects of architecture.
-Dive in as we understand the implementation of art in built spaces and how it enhances the architecture.
+Dive in as we understand the implementation of art in built spaces and how it enhances architecture.

 Art in architecture

 The art of architecture makes designs expressive.
 Artists treat architecture as a sculptural representation of structural needs.
 In scenarios, art can become a functional vehicle responsible for visual affinity.
-Thus architects use art to create a successful blend of aesthetics and functionality.
+Thus, architects use art to create a successful blend of aesthetics and functionality.